guihongwan/guihongwan.github.io/_pages/cv.md

 * Teaching Assistant
   * The University of Texas at Dallas
   * Assist in the teaching of following graduate level courses: Machine Learning, Computer Vision, Artificial Intelligence, Data Representation.
-  * Help students to understand the underlying math, algorithms and projects.

 * Android Software Engineer
   * Actions Semiconductor Co., Ltd